The Umunhum Conservancy is a non-profit corporation dedicated to the preservation and restoration of Mt. Umunhum and its

 The historic Radar Tower atop Mt.
 Umunhum will be demolished unless the Conservancy raises funds to preserve it.

 Mt.
 Umunhum and the Radar Tower are owned by the Mid-Peninsula Regional Open Space District (MROSD).
 They do not spend funds on historic preservation.
-Unless the Conservancy raises approximately $1.5 million by October 2017, MROSD will demolish the Radar Tower.
+Unless the Conservancy raises approximately $1.5 million by October 2017, MROSD will demolish all or most of the Radar Tower.